bcgov/workbc-main/src/scripts/test/README.md

 - `BASE_URL` environment variable targets a specific Drupal installation and queries its `/sitemap.xml` file (default: `http://workbc.docker.localhost:8000`)
 - `siege.conf` controls the `siege` running parameters.
 These can be overridden during a run with [command-line arguments](https://manpages.ubuntu.com/manpages/bionic/man1/siege.1.html).

-# cases.txt and other .txt test case files.
+# cases.txt and other .txt test case files
 These files contain additional target URLs such as POST commands or repeated URLs that should be hit more often.
 Make sure each target is a relative URL starting with a forward-slash `/` which will get prefixed with the value of `BASE_URL`.
 To run a case file `case-file.txt` with siege, do the following:
 ```
 cp case-file.txt urls.txt